-We will use a syllabus (to be distributed via Brightspace) and exercise sets.
-Literature for further reading will also be made available through Brightspace.
+We will use a syllabus (to be distributed via Blackboard) and exercise sets.
+Further texts and literature to be studied for the exam will also be communicated through Blackboard.

-Optional: M. Weiss, Outline of the Historical and Comparative Grammar of Latin, Beech Stave 2009 (can be ordered online at the publishers’ website)
+Optional: M. Weiss, Outline of the Historical and Comparative Grammar of Latin, Beech Stave 2009 (can be ordered for $75 online at the publishers’ website)

 Registration Studeren à la carte and Contractonderwijs

 For substantive questions, contact the lecturer listed in the right information bar